 Check the Halter's Fit

 Once you get your horse halter home, don't take the tags off until you've found out if it actually fits.
 (Check the store's return policy while shopping.)
 When you put the halter on, the noseband should not be too snug.
-You want your horse to be able to eat, drink and yawn without restriction.
+You want your horse to be able to eat, drink, and yawn without restriction.
 The throatlatch (piece that goes below and around the jaw) should not droop down too far, but you should be able to fit two or three fingers between it and the horse's jaw.
 Ask the horse to bend at the poll as if it were nodding 'yes', and make sure the halter isn't binding.
 It's important it isn't too loose, or the horse may put a foot through when it scratches with a hind foot, or if the halter dangles too loosely it can snag on things like gate latches or twigs.
 It can also slip off if too big.

 Some horse halters come with an adjustable noseband and throat latches making a custom fit easy.
 All have a buckle that allows you to adjust it up or down, so the noseband can hang higher or lower.
 Once you've found a halter that fits, you can use it as a guide to buying future halters.
-It is handy to have an extra one around, just in case the one your horse is wearing gets lost or broken.
-And, here's how to choose the right type of halter for your horse.
+A good rule of thumb is to always have an extra halter around, just in case the one your horse is wearing gets lost or broken.